giordanidev/aion-classic-mods/README.md

 # BATCH files made by LoadRNG.
 > TESTED ON WINTOWS 10 20H2 for Aion Classic NA.

+Download and extract the files anywere on your computer.
+Teh scripts will detect your isntall directory automatically.
+It doesn't need to be in the game directory.
+Then follow the instructions below.

+> ALTERNATIVELY you can do the proccess manually by copying and pasting the "l10n" folder onto your game directory.
+Doing that it will activate the chat filter and the Japanese fonts.
+To use the Korean Combat voices, go to AION_CLASSIC\L10N\ENU\Sounds\ and rename the "voice" folder to "voiceNA".
+Done!

 ## AION CHAT FILTER:
 __INSTALL:__
 1. Run "Aion Classic Chat Filter.bat" as ADMIN;